hubigabi/place_finder/README.md

 # Place Finder
 Place Finder is an application that allows you to search for places in your around.
-Choose location, type of places, and entering radius in meters and that's it, now you can browse through places in the nearest area.
+Choose location, type of places, and enter radius in meters and that's it, now you can browse through places in the nearest area.

 ## Technologies
 - Spring Boot